CJKu/git_utils/README.md

 git_utils
 Tools for git dairy use.
 ## git-clean-checkout
-Abort checkout if the index or working directory is dirty, no matter conflict TBD
+Abort checkout if the index or working directory is dirty.
+The logic of git-checkout conflict detect is terrible.
+TBD
-* auto complete is not work.
+* bash completion support is needed.